What is in this leaflet

-Lamotrigine GH 25 mg tablets are white, round, circular tablets, with 25 debossed on one side and a breakline on the other.
-AUST R 275000.
+Lamotrigine GH 25 mg tablets are uncoated, white, circular, flat bevelled tablets, with ‘25’ debossed on one side and a breakline on the other.

-Lamotrigine GH 50 mg tablets are white, round, circular tablets, with 50 debossed on one side and a breakline on the other.
-AUST R 275001.
+Lamotrigine GH 50 mg tablets are uncoated, white, circular, flat bevelled tablets, with ‘50’ debossed on one side and a breakline on the other.

-Lamotrigine GH 100 mg tablets are white, round, circular tablets, with 100 debossed on one side and a breakline on the other.
-AUST R 275002.
+Lamotrigine GH 100 mg tablets are uncoated, white, circular, flat bevelled tablets, with ‘100’ debossed on one side and a breakline on the other.

-Lamotrigine GH 200 mg tablets are white coloured, capsule shaped, biconvex tablets, with 200 debossed on one side and plain on the other.
-AUST R 275003.
+Lamotrigine GH 200 mg tablets are uncoated, white, capsule shaped, biconvex tablets, with ‘200’ debossed on one side and plain on the other.

 Lamotrigine GH tablets do not contain gluten.